 The Graduate Application Process

-Prospective students are advised to learn about the individual courses of study offered by the Department of Anthropology (Cultural Anthropology, Evolution, Cognition, and Culture, Medical Anthropology, Old World Archaeology, and New World Archaeology), and about members of the faculty and their research before applying.
-You are encouraged to make email contact with faculty members with whom you would like to study.
-You should consider visiting the UConn campus, or at a minimum arrange to speak with your potential advisor on the telephone.
-The purpose of a campus visit or interview is for both faculty and student to determine whether the program is right for the student and whether the student is right for the program.
-You should make initial contact no later than the fall semester in which you submit your application.
-You should realize that while faculty members are conducting research abroad they often do not have regular access to their email.
-If you do not receive a reply to your inquiries, it may be helpful to check with Andrea Booth to see if the faculty member you wish to speak with is on campus, and if not, to find out with whom you should correspond.
+We encourage prospective graduate students to read the department website to learn more about the department faculty as well as the courses and research opportunities we offer in the areas of Archaeology, Critical Biocultural Anthropology, Cultural Anthropology, Medical Anthropology, and Evolution, Cognition, and Culture.
+Students should email the faculty members with whom they would like to study before applying, and schedule a time to talk by phone, videoconference, or in person during a campus visit.
+These meetings are important for helping both the faculty and student determine whether the program is right for the student and whether the student is right for the program.
+Please note that if a faculty member is traveling for work or research, they may not have regular access to email.
+If you do not receive a reply to your inquiries, it may be helpful to email Andrea Booth to ask how to best reach the faculty member with whom you wish to speak.
 Current graduate students are also a valuable source of information, and you can find out about them and their contact details on the Department of Anthropology website.

 You should begin the application process during the fall semester.
-The deadline for applications is January 15th and admissions decisions are made in early spring, usually during the month of February, with letters of acceptance or non-acceptance usually mailed in March.
+The deadline for applications is January 15th and admissions decisions are made in the winter and early spring, usually during the month of February, with letters of acceptance or non-acceptance typically mailed in March.
 Acceptance letters usually contain information regarding any offers of financial aid, although financial details may sometimes be clarified in a subsequent letter.

 Graduate Course Offerings

 A complete list of courses offered at a graduate level is maintained and updated here.